2.2.1 Angular Momentum Algebra#

 Define the Casimir operator \(\hat{J}^2\) and explain why it commutes with all components of \(\hat{\boldsymbol{J}}\).
 Why does this allow simultaneous eigenstates \(\vert j, m\rangle\)?

 How do the ladder operators \(\hat{J}_\pm\) connect eigenstates with different \(m\)?
-Derive their normalization coefficients.
+What is the physical meaning of their normalization coefficients?

 Lecture Notes#